LCEnzo/Notif/README.md

 # My Update Notifier

 This is a personal project for the purpose of practicing programming and to ease my own inconvenience in the form of checking various sites and forums.
-The aim is to build an app that will gather updates and push notifications to clients.
+The aim is to build an app that will gather updates from various websites, blogs and forums, and push notifications to clients.

 ## Overview

 The application consists of two main components:
 1. Backend - Built using Django, hosted on a VPS.
-2. Frontend ~~Android Client - Developed using Kotlin and Jetpack Compose.~~
+2. Frontend - Flutter

 ---